Greatness7/MMM-2022/firemoth.md

 > *Thank you for finding me!
 The mushrooms have kept me alive for some time now.
 Lead the way, and I'll help anyway I can.*

 Argonion archer.
 Sole living survivor of the original fort staff.
 Survived by hiding in the mines and living off mushrooms.

+#### Lexion Pontius

+A member of the EEC tasked with the rebuild and management of Fort Firemoth along with the player.
+Can be found inside the rebuilt Fort.
+Acts as a host for the Fort Management gameplay section.

 ## Quest